Furnace Repair Checklist

 - Make sure the button is on “heat” rather than “off” or “cool.”

 - Ensure the program is set to the correct day and time and is programmed to “run.”
 If you’re having problems overriding the schedule, set the temperature with the up/down arrows and holding the “hold” button.
-This will cause the heat to turn on if thermostat settings are an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees above the room temperature.